felipegb94/RapidPT/README.md

 ## Overview
 </a>

 Multiple hypothesis testing is a problem when applying statistical tests on neuroimaging studies.
-Permutation testing is a nonparametric method for estimating an alpha threshold that can accurately help identify what brain regions display statistically significant differences or activity.
+Permutation testing is a nonparametric method for estimating a threshold that can identify what brain regions that display statistically significant differences or activity.
 The computational burden of this method, however, for low thresholds and large datasets can be prohibitive.

 **RapidPT** is a MATLAB toolbox for fast, reliable, hardware independent, permutation testing.

-**1. Fast:** RapidPT has shown speedups ranging from **30-90x** faster than simple permutation testing implementations, and **3-6x** faster than SnPM, a state of the art permutation testing toolbox for neuroimaging data.
-The larger speedups are seen when the number of permutations being done exceeds 10,000, and the size of the dataset is larger than 20 subjects.
+**1. Fast:** RapidPT has shown speedups ranging from **30-1000x** faster than simple permutation testing implementations, and **2-40x** faster than SnPM, a state of the art nonparametric testing toolbox in neuroimaging.

 <table style="width:100%">
   <tr>